 I made "Becky's Pot" in my Lucky Drawing 114 class, finishing the piece on Aug 25, 2016, for my class assignment "Body Language."
 I also made my class video of me creating this drawing, so if you take my class, you'll have access to that little Lucky Film.
 The story here is based on Becky Jackson's photo of her classmates and herself, on a break during a pottery class at UNM Taos.
 She so triumphangly held up her pot, I asked her permission to freehand draw from her photo, which is her Facebook page banner pic.
 When I wrote on the piece and told her story, I also added the history of Medical Marijuana (MMJ) in the US, partly because my state, Ohio, begins to enact our law about MMJ in September, and I wanted to research it.
 I used colored pencil, Inktense colors, and gel pen to make this piece.
 The fortune says "Your dreams are never silly.
 Depend on them to guide you." (randomly chosen fortune, pulled when the drawing was finished.)

-I have a Facebook event promotional page for this class, if you'd like to go there and click "going," to sign up, once you've decided to go, and then contact me about taking this class.
+Please go to my Facebook event promotional page for this class, where you cn go and click "going," to sign up, once you've decided to go, and then contact me about taking this class.
 The list under "going" on that event is my class list, so be sure to sign it, if you're going to take the class.
-Or skip that page and just contact me, to sign up.
+Or click "inerested," if you want to go, but haven't decided for sure yet.
+Or just contact me, if you don't have time to go to that page now.
 Thanks!